gitlabhq/omnibus-gitlab/doc/settings/prometheus.md

 ---
-stage: Enablement
+stage: Systems
 group: Distribution
-info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

 # Prometheus settings **(FREE SELF)**